 If you meet one or more of these descriptors you will be placed in what is called the Support Group.
 This means you will get a continuing award (subject to periodic review) of ESA at a higher rate regardless of whether you are claiming income-related or contributory ESA.

 If you do not meet any of the descriptors in the second part of the test, you will be placed in the Work Related Activity Group (WRAG).
-This means you will get the standard JSA rate of benefit, and you must undertake work-focused interviews and other “work-related activity” required by the Job Centre.
+This means you will get the standard rate of benefit for job seekers, and you must undertake work-focused interviews and other “work-related activity” required by the Job Centre.

 It is important to undertake whatever is required, because if you do not, you are likely to be “sanctioned” which means your benefit may be reduced or stopped for a period.